GiovanniGiacometti/strava-marimo-analyzer/README.md

 ### If you are using the web-based WASM version

-you’ll need to manually enter your credentials into the form at the top of the notebook.
+You’ll need to manually enter your credentials into the form at the top of the notebook.
 Since the browser cannot perform the full authentication flow, you must retrieve the necessary information beforehand — for instance by using the `strava-client` locally.
 Note that this information is not stored in the browser, so you'll need to re-enter it each time you reload the page.